 - 3 tablespoons chopped pecans, toasted and cooled (optional)

-Pulse sleeve of graham crackers and pecans in food processor until fine crumbs are formed.
+For crust: Pulse sleeve of graham crackers and pecans in food processor until fine crumbs are formed.
 Transfer mixture into a bowl.
 Add melted butter and sugar.
 Mix well.
 Press mixture evenly into the bottom and sides of a 9-inch pie plate.
 Bake at 350 degrees for 11-13 minutes.
 Remove from oven and reduce heat to 325 degrees.

-In the meantime, mix butter and brown sugar together in mixer on medium speed until mixture is creamy.
+For filling: In the meantime, mix butter and brown sugar together in mixer on medium speed until mixture is creamy.
 Beat in eggs one at a time.
-Add melted chocolate chips, cocoa, heavy cream, chocolate extract, and Kalua and beat until all ingredients are incorporated.
+Add melted chocolate chips, cocoa, heavy cream, chocolate extract, and Kahlua and beat until all ingredients are incorporated.
 Pour the filling in the pie shell.
 Bake for 45 minutes or until filling is set.
 Let cool on counter and then transfer to fridge.

-Add heavy cream into a mixing bowl and beat on medium to high speed.
+For topping: Add heavy cream into a mixing bowl and beat on medium to high speed.
 Just before soft peaks begin to form, add the sugar to taste.
 Beat a few more minutes until soft peaks form.
 Add whipped cream to cooled pie, then top with chocolate shavings and pecans.

 If you grew up in or near Baltimore, you are well-familiar with the Berger cookie.
 A cousin to New York’s black and white cookie, this confection is a soft vanilla cookie heaped with chocolate frosting.
 And we do mean heaped.
 In fact, some would say the cookie is just a vehicle to deliver more frosting.